ajv-validator/ajv-formats/README.md

 const ajv = new Ajv((formats: {date: true, time: true})) // to ignore "date" and "time" formats in schemas.
 ```

-2. Format validation mode (default is `"full"`) with optional list of format names:
+2. Format validation mode (default is `"full"`) with optional list of format names and `keywords` option to add additional format comparison keywords:

 ```javascript
 addFormats(ajv, {mode: "fast"})